Diparya/ImageUploader/README.md

     port: 5432,  // Default PostgreSQL port
     });
 5. Start the backend server:
-   npm start
+   npm run dev
 The backend will run on http://localhost:3000.

 ## React Native App Setup
-1. Navigate to the react-native-app directory: cd ../react-native-app
+1. Navigate to the react-native-app directory: cd ../frontend
 2. Install the dependencies:
    npm install
 3. Start the app using Expo:
-   expo start
+   npm start
 You can now test the app on an emulator or real device using the Expo Go app.

 ## React Web App Setup
-1. Navigate to the react-web-app directory: cd ../react-web-app
+1. Navigate to the react-web-app directory: cd ../webapp
 2. Install the dependencies:
    npm install
 3. Start the React web app:
-   npm start
+   npm run dev

 ## Usage
 1. Upload Image: